DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 .. code-block:: cpp

-  // First example defines a servo turnout for the coal yard and a signal for the main line.
+  // First example defines a servo turnout/point for the coal yard and a signal for the main line.
   TURNOUT(100, 26, 0, "Coal Yard")
   SIGNAL(25, 26, 27)

-  // When our turnout is closed, the main line is open, so the signal is green.
+  // When our turnout/point is closed, the main line is open, so the signal is green.
   ONCLOSE(100)
     GREEN(25)
   DONE